 - Collecting evidence to prove negligence and liability

-- Enlisting experts including accident reconstruction specialists and medical experts
+- Enlisting experts, including accident reconstruction specialists and medical experts

 - Documenting your damages and ongoing care costs